 Like the sod webworm (the larva of a lawn moth), the chinch bug is a small lawn pest that feeds on and damages grass.
 Due to their tiny size, chinch bugs are very often hard to spot, but the evidence of their presence can become easy to see; if you’ve noticed large, sunken or irregular brown patches on your lawn, you may have a chinch bug infestation.
-But don’t wait until your pest problem becomes a costly takeover: get in touch with the experts at TruGreen in Vaughan today and we will provide your lawn with the prompt, customized and effective chinch bug control it needs to return to its healthiest state.
-With professional irrigation, fertilization and treatment applications that are tailored to your lawn’s exact needs — and that take a science-based approach — you can enjoy a pest-free yard.Fight back against the dreaded chinch bug
+But don’t wait until a major takeover occurs: contact TruGreen in Vaughan today and we’ll deliver the timely, targeted and effective chinch bug control you need to get your lawn back to normal.
+With the right irrigation, fertilization and pest control application at the right time — all backed by science-based methods from TruGreen — you can eliminate the chinch bug and go back to enjoying your yard.TruGreen: Your best defense against the pesky chinch bug

-There's no secret to stopping the spread of chinch bugs while protecting your lawn and yard: you simply need to call in the experts.
-So don't risk the compromised results that come from taking matters into your own hands — turn to TruGreen for chinch bug control in Vaughan that is guaranteed to work.
+There's no mystery to stopping chinch bugs while maintaining the beauty of your yard: all you have to do is call in the experts.
+Don't take matters into your own hands and risk further damage to your green spaces — turn to TruGreen for chinch bug control in Vaughan with guaranteed results.

 TruGreen will gladly visit your property as often as needed between scheduled visit to make any necessary adjustments and to ensure your satisfation